Bavarian Forest Holidays

 In 2013 Margaret was diagnosed initially with Parkinson's Disease and she and Martin returned to their UK house intending to return to BE once the medication had been balanced.
 Unfortunately it soon became apparent it was more serious and MSA was diagnosed and after a traumatic 3 years Margaret died at our UK home in June 2016.

-Martin with Ulrike and Magda in BE and help from Margaret's daughter and son are continuing to provide the holidays in the way we set out and the beginning of this adventure.
-Thanks to Ulrike and Magda and members of their families for looking after matters locally during our absence.
+Martin with Ulrike and Magda in BE and help from Margaret's daughter and son continued to provide the holidays in the way set out and the beginning of this adventure.
+Thanks to Ulrike and Magda and members of their families for looking after matters locally during Margaret's illness.

 Our main principles in preparing the apartments for letting were: